 Purpose

-This statement is used to create a new external table in the database.
+This statement is used to create an external table in a database.

 Privilege requirements

-CREATE EXTERNAL TABLEstatement, the current user must have theCREATEprivilege.
-For more information about the privileges of OceanBase Database, see Privilege types in MySQL mode.When you create an external table by referencing a location object, you must have the
+CREATE EXTERNAL TABLE, the current user must have theCREATEprivilege.
+For more information, see Privilege types in MySQL-compatible mode.When creating an external table by referencing a Location object, you must have the

 Syntax